 - Pour batter into cupcake liners, about 2/3 full.
-Bake for 15-20 minutes, or until golden brown & toothpick inserted in center is removed clean.
+Bake for 15-20 minutes, or until golden brown and a toothpick inserted in center is removed clean.

-- Place on wire cooling rack & cool completely before frosting.
+- Place on a wire cooling rack and cool completely before frosting.

 For the Icing:

-- Using electric mixer, mix butter on high speed until soft & fluffy.
+- Using an electric mixer, mix butter on high speed until soft and fluffy.

-- Reduce speed to low & slowly add confectioners’ sugar, a little at a time while mixing.
+- Reduce speed to low and slowly add powdered sugar, a little at a time while mixing.

-- Once all confectioners’ sugar is added, add milk & vanilla.
-Increase speed to high and beat mixture until it is light & fluffy (approximately 3 minutes).
+- Once all of the powdered sugar is added, add milk and vanilla.
+Increase speed to high and beat mixture until it is light and fluffy (approximately 3 minutes).

-- Using piping bag, swirl frosting onto cooled cupcakes.
+- Using a piping bag, swirl frosting onto cooled cupcakes.
 Sprinkle with coconut.